samarth-web/Natural-Gas-Storage-Pricing-Model/README.md

 # Quant Challenge
 Practice project based on a public JPMC Forage virtual experience.
-This repository contains my solutions to tasks from the **J.P.
-Morgan Quantitative Research Virtual Internship (Forage)**.
+This repository contains my implementations of the practice tasks from the Virtual Experience on Forage.
 It covers **two main projects**:

 1. **Natural Gas Storage Pricing Model**